Skip to main content

 First, integrate text and image.
 The divine birth narrative is image-text combined; the obelisk inscriptions are text alone.
 Use whichever the source provides.

 Second, watch the legitimation logic.
-Religious claims (divine birth, restoration of ma'at) are political claims as well.
+Religious claims (divine birth, the oracle, restoration of ma'at) are political claims as well.
 Read both registers simultaneously.

 Third, contextualise within Egyptian theology.
 Hatshepsut's claims build on existing Egyptian thought (the ka, the divine kingship); they are sophisticated within their tradition, not novel inventions.